 ④ Long-reach coverage is up to 20km.

-GPON is a point-to-multipoint system instead of a point-to-point one, which is superior to the point-to-point Ethernet connections.
-This advantage reduces the cost.
+GPON is a point-to-multipoint technology instead of a point-to-point one, which is superior to point-to-point Ethernet connections.
+This characteristic reduces the cost.
 With the development of technology, FTTx is the best choice that can meet users' needs.
 Compared with copper, there is less interference and safer.
 As for the difference between GPON and EPON, GPON is a better choice for those who care more about bandwidth, QoS, and security.